VIRTUAL ART EXHIBIT IS NOW OPEN!

 Figurative expressionism artist.
 An engineer and college professor mentored by two artists in his home town in the Philippines.
 He migrated to the United States and continue doing his art in Texas.
 He took Art certification at Stratford Institute of Technology Vermont USA to gain more knowledge and develop his own techniques.
 His art is a process of expression or feeling base on the shape, color, and texture of an object plus the realistic representation to create the effects of the images.
 Expression of the social reality of figuration.
 His art is more content than a form to communicate with other minds in the most immediate way.
 It is a language, and the woto represents his emotion and therapy that hethroughthru individual eyes and minds.
 He is an assemblage art and mixed media artist using mediums like oil and acrylic.

 Joel R. Francisco graduated in Fine Arts at Far Eastern University and worked for several years as a Bench Philippines designer.
 Design graphics for Morning Star NY, 2009, and member of Society of Philippine American Artist, 2019, and had group exhibitions around NYC.
+Joel is also a performing artist who manages a band.

 "A teacher for 35 years, I taught Art and Drama at UP and the International School Manila.
 I love story-telling!
 Like authors tell tales with words, I use my paint to describe scenes, characters, and what kind of action is going on.
 I give my viewers new perspectives to think and to analyze, to react intellectually and emotionally.
 I want them to feel that we live in a world where everything is an idea and full of possibilities."